flybywiresim/docs/docs/start/reported-issues.md

 ### ^^Fixed Issues^^

+* Due to changes in the way flap lift is modelled, the plane may bounce when transitioning between certain flaps settings (flaps 1 to flaps 2 and flaps 3 to flaps FULL). *(fixed)*
+    - The stable version is less affected than the development version.

 * Installer v1.1.1 potential issues: *(fixed)*
     - Getting default version or black screens after using installer on v1.1.0
         - Workaround: Delete the `flybywire-aircraft-a320-neo folder`, then install it again.